Life As a Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

-Other Lathe & Turning Machine Tool Operator Job Titles
+Types of Lathe & Turning Machine Tool Operator Jobs

 In the United States, there were 33,700 jobs for Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender in 2016.
 There is little to no growth in job opportunities for Metal and Plastic Lathe and Turning Machine Tool Setter, Operator, or Tender.
-The BLS estimates 2,900 yearly job openings in this field.
+There will be an estimated 2,900 positions for Lathe & Turning Machine Tool Operator per year.

 The states with the most job growth for Lathe & Turning Machine Tool Operator are Alabama, Utah, and Texas.
 Watch out if you plan on working in Delaware, West Virginia, or Maine.
 These states have the worst job growth for this type of profession.

-Average Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders Salary
+Do Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders Make A Lot Of Money?

-The salary for Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders ranges between about $26,000 and $59,960 a year.
+Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders make between $26,000 and $59,960 a year.

 Metal and Plastic Lathe and Turning Machine Tool Setters, Operators, and Tenders who work in Massachusetts, Oregon, or Arizona, make the highest salaries.